ess-dmsc/h5cc/README.md

 # README #

-Go to some build directory, a different directory, not this directory.
-Run the following: cmake ./sourcepath make

 ### What is this repository for? ###

 This is a better HDF5 library.
 It actually follows modern C++ idioms.
 It doesn't hurt the eyes.